strapdata/elassandra/docs/elassandra/source/integration.rst

 Rolling upgrade to elassandra .............................

-Before starting any elassandra node with elasticsearch enable, do a rolling replace of the cassandra binaries by the elassandra ones.
+Before starting any elassandra node with elasticsearch enabled, do a rolling replace of the cassandra binaries with the elassandra ones.
 For each node :

 * Install elassandra.
-* Replace the elassandra configuration files by the one from your existing cluster (cassandra.yml and snitch configuration file)
+* Replace the elassandra configuration files (cassandra.yml and snitch configuration file) with the ones from your existing cluster
 * Stop your cassandra node.
-* Restart cassandra ``elassandra bin/cassandra`` or cassandra with elasticsearch enable ``elassandra bin/cassandra -e``
+* Restart cassandra ``elassandra bin/cassandra`` or cassandra with elasticsearch enabled ``elassandra bin/cassandra -e``

 Create a new elassandra datacenter ..................................

-The overall procedure is similar the cassandra one describe on `Adding a datacenter to a cluster <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddDCToCluster.html#opsAddDCToCluster>`_.
+The overall procedure is similar to the cassandra one described in `Adding a datacenter to a cluster <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddDCToCluster.html#opsAddDCToCluster>`_.

-For earch nodes in your new datacenter :
+For each node in your new datacenter :

 * Install elassandra.
 * Set ``auto_bootstrap: false`` in your **conf/cassandra.yaml**.